→ →

 Intersecting part is determined by correlation of larger image with center area of smaller image.
 Images resolution (pixels per linear unit) should be equal.

-The only parameter now is Select second operand - correlation between it and current image will be calculated and both data fields will be cropped to remove non-intersecting near-border parts.
+The only parameter now is Select second operand - correlation between it and current image will be calculated and both images will be cropped to remove non-intersecting near-border parts.

 → →